daisy/pipeline-modules/README.md

 ### Known Limitations

 - Has only been tested with DTBook documents;
 - Although the Java code is multi-threaded for single jobs, multiple jobs won't run in parallel.
-They will be queued instead.
+They will wait for the TTSRegistry's lock to be released instead.
 Usually that doesn't make any difference unless the jobs use different TTS engines;
 - Relative CSS properties (e.g. increase/decrease volume) are not interpreted;
 - SSML elements outside the scope of sentences are not kept;
 - TTS engines that cannot handle SSML marks, such as eSpeak, will produce audio with wrong prosody and we won't be able to automatically check that the input text has been entirely synthesized;
 - Remote TTS engines must share the same configuration (installed voices, sample rates etc.) or at least the 'master' server must be configured with the minimal configuration;
 - TTS vendors can provide different audio formats, but the same vendor must always provide the same format.
-If different voices are used with different formats, it is the responsability of the vendor to re-sample the data;
+If different voices of the same vendor use different formats, it is the responsibility of the vendor to re-sample the data before sending them to the TTS adapters;
 - When a TTSService is stopped, the TTSRegistry acknowledges the stop but keeps a reference to it until all the releasing callbacks have been called, which is not exactly what one would expect from an OSGi bundle.